 Is there a way to kill the virus in the environment?

-A solution of 3/4 cup of chlorine bleach in one gallon of water (133 ml in 4 liters of water) will disinfect food and water bowls and other contaminated items.
-It is important that chlorine bleach be used because most disinfectants, even those claiming to be effective against viruses, will not kill the canine parvovirus.
+The stability of the CPV in the environment makes it necessary to disinfect contaminated areas properly.
+A solution of 3/4 cup of chlorine bleach in one gallon of water (133 ml: 4 liters) will disinfect food and water bowls and other contaminated items.
+Chlorine bleach must be used because most disinfectants, even those claiming to be effective against viruses, will not kill the canine parvovirus.